mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 ## Thank You

 The positive support I received in the form of retweets, favs, likes, hearts, reblogs, emails, DMs, and much more --- made the days I thought about giving up tolerable.
+And to the handful of you who supported me in the early days with donations and portrait orders I appreciate your generosity so much.

 ## What's Next

+Don't get me wrong, drawing strangers for the last two years has been great, but a big part of me longs to create work on a personal level.
+In a past life I kept art journals filled with blind contour drawings and scribbled thoughts that I turned into a printed book at one point.
+I'd love to replicate something like that in Paper building on the techniques I've mastered drawing portraits.

+And for everyone who has been patiently waiting for the next set of Mastering Paper tutorials --- it's a fairly safe bet that I'm going to have a lot more time for writing.